 It is now simple to conceive how reverse osmosis is associated with water purification.
 Assume salt water in one of the arms (of U-tube) is replaced with sea water rich in salt and bacteria.
 Now repeat the experiment by adding weights to the piston.
 Water molecules move from sea water side to fresh water side and note that our semi-permeable membrane hinders movement of everything but water.
 Thus one can filter out salts and bacteria in one go.

 Reverse osmosis is a simple, energy efficient method that science has to offer in countering the drastic effects of climate change.
-While it is not taught during our Physics tuition classes, the principles behind are certainly closely related to the field of Physics.
+While it is not taught during our A Level Physics tuition classes, the principles behind are certainly closely related to the field of Physics.